deeda/VLAB-DeepLearning-9-12-2014/start.md

 Deep Learning provides a methodology to make sense of all the data Internet gives you access to a lot of data, but there needs to be a sensible methodology to organize and create classification algorithms.

+SLIDE: (Old School - data sources and prior methodologies)

 Internet
 Metadata: tags, translations
 Mechanical Turk

-Big Data
+Deep Learning Involves:<br>

+Truly Big Data (although deep learning classifiers have been trained with more accuracy using with smaller data sets)<br>
-Algorithmic Advances
+Algorithmic Advances <br>
-(unlabeled layers)
+(unlabeled layers) <br>
-Synapse scale
+Synapse scale to huge numbers - mulitple parralel nodes and concurrent algorithms<br>

+Comparison to get an idea:

-Neural Nets 1-10M
+<b>Neural Nets 1-10M SYNAPSES<br>
-Google Brain 1B
+Google Brain 1B SYNAPSES<br>
-Adult Brain - 100T
+Adult Brain - 100T SYNAPSES<br>
-Infant 1 Quadrillion
+Infant 1 Quadrillion SYNAPSES<br></b>

 Number of heartbeats the same across all mammals unlabeled data (just look at info and know its a cat for example) unsupervised pre-training -> structure NN (feature detectors)